 Introduction

 In our country, wheat (Triticum aestivum L.) is the most common cereal crop grown during the rabi season.
 A hexaploidy (6n = 42) annual crop in the Poaceae or Gramineae family, it provides 20% of the daily protein and calorie intake of almost 4.5 billion people, making it essential to their survival.
 After rice, it is considered the second most important cereal crop in India.
 Wheat is the most consumed cereal in the world, with about one-third of the world's population depending on it as a staple diet.
-Around 225.62 million hectares (m ha) of wheat are grown worldwide, producing 685.60 million tons (m ton) with a production rate of 3039 kg ha-1 (Shingne et al. 2017).
+Around 225.62 million hectares (m ha) of wheat are grown worldwide, producing 685.60 million tonnes (m t) with a production rate of 3039 kg ha-1 (Shingne et al. 2017).
 The Indian states of Uttar Pradesh, Haryana, Punjab, and Rajasthan are the main producers of wheat.
 The most productive states are Punjab, Haryana, and Uttar Pradesh (Maurya et al., 2021).
-With a productivity rate of 2626 kg ha-1 and an area of 2.25 m ha under cultivation, Bihar ranks sixth in terms of wheat output, yielding 5.90 m tons (Directorate of Economics and Statistics, 2022).
+With a productivity rate of 2626 kg ha-1 and an area of 2.25 m ha under cultivation, Bihar ranks sixth in terms of wheat output, yielding 5.90 m tons (DES, 2022).
 On the other hand, nano fertilizers are an important source of nutrients for agriculture, improving crop quality, productivity, and growth.
 They seem to be very successful in precision agriculture for accurate nutrient management since they increase nutrient usage efficiency and lower cultivation expenses.

 One of the essential elements for plants, nitrogen, is lacking in the majority of Indian soils, especially the light-textured ones.
 Proteins, nucleic acids, growth hormones, vitamins, and chlorophyll all need on nitrogen for their synthesis.
 According to Qureshi et al. (2018), nano fertilizers enhance the surface area available for several metabolic processes in plants, which raises photosynthesis rates and, in turn, increases crop yield and dry matter production.
 Notably, the nation's agriculture could undergo a transformation thanks to nano urea, which is manufactured by a variety of sectors.
 By starting the commercial production of Nano urea, India has gained the lead globally and is now the world's second-largest customer.